 Matthew Gore was born on a snowy Tuesday morning near the Susquehanna River— just kidding, bios written in the third person are weird.

-I spent five years at O&M learning from people like Joe Sciarrotta, Tereasa Surratt, and Donna Charlton-Perrin.
+I spent five years at O&M learning from mentors like Joe Sciarrotta, Tereasa Surratt, and Donna Charlton-Perrin.
 I worked on print and digital and manifesto films and stunts and mobile activation and, well, everything.
 Clients included SC Johnson (Glade, Pledge, Drano, Scrubbing Bubbles, Windex, Ziploc, Raid, OFF!), CDW, BP, Kimberly Clark (Huggies, Pull-Ups, GoodNites), Sanford (Sharpie, Expo, Prismacolor), Kraft, and Oscar Mayer.
 I was even the talent in a piece of CDW’s Christmas campaign playing an I.T. engineer who helped fix the North Pole’s server room.
 (Per my college transcript, my Communication major is mostly a theater degree disguised in more academic terms.)

-Then in 2013, I brought my design & advertising experience to the world of NYC tech startups where I spent three years as the creative director of Bytemark.
+In 2013, I brought my design & advertising experience to the world of NYC tech startups where I spent three years as the creative director of Bytemark.
 We worked on innovative solutions for mobile ticketing—including steering high-level product design, innovation, user experience & interface design.

 Now I’m back at Ogilvy in New York as a creative director on Nationwide.